HubSpot/hubspot-cms-vscode/CONTRIBUTING.md

 ### To run this extension locally:
 - `git clone` repo
+- Compile the extension with `npm run dev`
 - Open this project in Visual Studio Code
 - Press `f5` to launch a new VSCode window with the extension installed
 - Press `CMD` + `R` to reload the window after having made any changes